Sartify/STEL/README.md

 </p>

 Welcome to the **Swahili  Text Embeddings Leaderboard (STEL)**!
-This is a sartify community project aimed at creating a centralized leaderboard for Swahili text embeddings.
-The models listed here are evaluated using various Swahili text benchmarks.
+This is a Sartify LLC project aimed at creating a centralized leaderboard for Swahili text embeddings.
+The models listed here are evaluated using various Swahili text datasets available at MTEB benchmarks.
 Contributions and corrections are always welcome!
 We define a model as "open" if it can be locally deployed and used commercially.

 ## Table of Contents